People's Defense Units

+History

 Early origins

-Kurdish youth attempted to unify themselves following the 2004 Qamishli riots.
-The riots began as clashes between rivaling football fans before taking a political turn, with Arab fans raising pictures of Saddam Hussein while the Kurdish fans reportedly proclaimed "We will sacrifice our lives for Bush".
+Kurdish activists attempted to unify themselves following the 2004 Qamishli riots.
+The riots began as clashes between rival football fans before taking a political turn, with Arab fans raising pictures of Saddam Hussein while the Kurdish fans reportedly proclaimed, "We will sacrifice our lives for Bush".
 This resulted in clashes between the two groups who attacked each other with sticks, stones and knives.
 Government security forces entered the city to quell the riot, firing at the crowds.
 The riots resulted in around 36 dead, most of them Kurds.

 They did not, however, emerge as a significant force until the Syrian civil war erupted in 2011.

 Establishment

 The self-defence committees that were to become the YPG were formed in July and August 2011 as the Self Protection units (YXG).

 Existing underground Kurdish political parties, the Democratic Union Party (PYD) and the Kurdish National Council (KNC), joined to form the Kurdish Supreme Committee (KSC) and established the People's Protection Units (YPG) militia to defend Kurdish-inhabited areas in northern Syria, i.e. Syrian Kurdistan and the Kurdish enclave of Sheikh Maqsood in Aleppo.
 Originally a wholly Kurdish force, the YPG began to recruit Arabs from at least 2012.